Bayesian non-parametric ordinal regression under a monotonicity constraint: Discussion

 Due to the curse of dimensionality, it would be unrealistic to model the effects of a very large number of covariates non-parametrically.
-Because of this, we proposed a built-in model selection feature that allows dropping redundant covariates out from the model, as demonstrated in the application in Section \ref{sec:credit}.
-Also, we proposed a semi-parametric formulation that allows modeling the effects of the most important covariates non-parametrically, while simultaneously adjusting for a large number of other covariates.
-With this type of formulation, the proportional odds assumption could be assessed by comparing models where a covariate is moved from the parametric to the non-parametric component; for example, by computing the corresponding Bayes factor.
-Similarly, the monotonicity assumption that we made throughout could potentially be tested in the Bayesian setting by comparing models with and without the constraint \citep{scott2015nonparametric}.
+Because of this, we proposed a built-in model selection feature that allows dropping redundant covariates from the model, as demonstrated in the application in Section \ref{sec:credit}.
+We also proposed a semi-parametric formulation that allows non-parametric modeling of the effects of the most important covariates, while simultaneously adjusting for a large number of other covariates.
+With this type of formulation, the PO assumption could be assessed by comparing models where a covariate is moved from the parametric to the non-parametric component; for example, by computing the corresponding Bayes factor.
+Similarly, the monotonicity assumption that we made throughout could be tested in the Bayesian setting by comparing models with and without the constraint \citep{scott2015nonparametric}.

+To compare our model specification to previously proposed formulations based on latent variables, briefly reviewed in Section \ref{section:intro}, we note that the basic formulation for the ordered outcome category specific survival probabilities $S(k \mid \mathbf x; \lambda_k) = \lambda_k(\mathbf x)$ simultaneously models the monotonic multivariable covariate effects and the distribution of the ordinal outcome variable in a flexible way.
+This remains the case if a monotonic link function is used, the only difference being that the uniform prior is then specified on the link function scale.
+Not requiring a continuous latent variable formulation may also have computational advantages; a separate data augmentation step is avoided since the likelihood can be evaluated directly given the current realizations of $\lambda_k(\mathbf x)$.
+Note also that, unlike the density regression type approaches, our approach does not involve modeling the distribution of the covariates.